 Not everyone is cut out to complete a tax return.
 They're complex and confusing, and by 2013, the federal tax code contained nearly 4 million words [source: Erb].
-It's no surprise that in 2013, about 60 percent of American taxpayers hired professionals to prepare and file their returns for them [source: Ohlheiser].
+It's no surprise that about 60 percent of American taxpayers hire professionals to prepare and file their returns for them [source: Ohlheiser].

 But some people simply get help from friends or relatives, and this is perfectly legal.
 With the taxpayer's permission, you absolutely can take on the responsibility of filing someone else's taxes.
 However, both you and the recipient of your generosity should understand that it's the taxpayer, not the preparer, who is ultimately responsible for any mistakes.
 If you goof, you're not on the hook for any back taxes, penalties or interest; the person whose taxes you prepared is.